niravnmore/phpoverviewtut/HRQnA.md

 Q11.
 What motivates you to do good job?

 ```
-I am a morally obligated person, and I would like to thank my parents for the education of instilling these values in me.
+I am a morally obligated person, and I would like to thank my parents for the education and for instilling these values in me.
-I believe that those who have achieved great things, that a difference, did so by consistently doing the right thing, rather than relying on motivation, which I see as a temporary burst of energy that eventually fades.
+I believe that those who have achieved great things, that makes a difference, did so by consistently doing the right thing, rather than relying on motivation, which I see as a temporary burst of energy that eventually fades.
 I firmly believe in doing what is right and have a 'just do it' mentality.
 I don't depend on fleeting motivation, as I think the actions we take, without an external motivation, are a testament of our resilience and character.
 ```

 Q12.
 What makes you angry?

 ```
-I do get angry when I am interrupted by others while I am doing my work, the interruption is also for insignificant reasons.
+I do get angry when I am interrupted by others while I am doing my work, and the interruptions are for insignificant reasons.
 I do get angry when a person is not able to understand a clear and simple communication.
 I do get angry a lot and it is always visible but it does not stay there for more than a few seconds.
 I rarely over express my anger.